How to Wash Hair in Bed With No Mess

 We found a fantastic, free 3-minute video tutorial and an inexpensive product that helps you wash someone’s hair in bed without getting water everywhere.

-We list the supplies you’ll need, give an overview of the steps shown in the video, and share links to hair washing shampoo basins for use in bed.
+We list the supplies you’ll need, give an overview of the video's steps, and share links to hair-washing shampoo basins for use in bed.

 Advertisement

-This helpful 3-minute video walks step-by-step through the process of washing your older adult’s hair in bed.
+This helpful 3-minute video walks step-by-step through washing an older adult’s hair in bed.

 Watching how it’s done in the video makes it easier to know how to do it yourself without getting water everywhere.